 Then comes the Concept building exercise.
-It is very important to understand the basics and concepts for different sections of CAT i.e. Quantitative Aptitude, Verbal Ability, Logical Reasoning and Data Interpretation.
+It is very important to understand the basics and concepts for different sections of CAT i.e. Quantitative Aptitude, Verbal Ability, Logical Reasoning, and Data Interpretation.
 However most of the concept building exercise is required for QA section, other parts also need a dedicated time slot from your preparation calendar.
-To get hold on LR and DI sections make sure to practice different set of questions.
+To get a hold on LR and DI sections make sure to practice a different set of questions.
 Similarly, to excel in Reading comprehension section the only way out is to Read, Read and Read more and more.
-Try to cover topics from different areas like sociology, political, economy, psychology, art, history, science and technology which will give you more insights.
+Try to cover topics from different areas like sociology, politics, economy, psychology, art, history, science and technology which will give you more insights.
 You can also go through editorials in newspapers and read informational blogs.

 That is how one needs to prepare a comprehensive study plan as per his/her ability.

 The third step would be to invest your time in solving mock tests.
 This will help you analyze and test your accuracy, time management, pain points and you can further improvise your learning plan.
-To ensure that you don’t forget what you have learnt and prepared so far, you need to constantly revise your notes and concepts.
+To ensure that you don’t forget what you have learned and prepared so far, you need to constantly revise your notes and concepts.

-The next step in your to do preparation list should revolve around solving previous years papers which will give a hang of how exactly the paper pattern is and how you should customize your approach towards solving them.
+The next step in your to-do preparation list should revolve around solving previous years papers which will give a hang of how exactly the paper pattern is and how you should customize your approach towards solving them.

 Also Read: Cracking CAT is Smart Work or Hard Work?

-In short, be focused, analyze your past performance and previous mocks that you have given and learn from your mistakes, have a proper time management to score well.
+In short, be focused, analyze your past performance and previous mocks that you have given and learn from your mistakes, have proper time management to score well.
 It is very important to do a self-reality check.
 Make time to have a weekly review of your preparation journey and what key milestones you have achieved so far and what are yet to be achieved.

 Another step which you should take is to join an online discussion forum where you can discuss your ideas and clear your doubts.
 This way you can take the help of other person’s expertise to add to your benefits.
 Then you should get in touch with CAT toppers, learn from their past experiences, how they appeared for their exam, what were their learnings and get inspired to achieve your goals.

-Moreover, CAT exam is of three hour duration so you need to keep yourself mentally and physically fit as well to perform better.
+Moreover, CAT exam is of three-hour duration so you need to keep yourself mentally and physically fit as well to perform better.

 So we have looked at our To Do list but there are certain key points which are a part of your Don’ts list.

-Quality is better than quantity so make sure that you don’t focus only on same type of questions just to feel good.
-Rather try and cover different set of questions to get the flavor of all possibilities.
+Quality is better than quantity so make sure that you don’t focus only on the same type of questions just to feel good.
+Rather try and cover a different set of questions to get the flavor of all possibilities.